hantsy/nestjs-rest-sample/docs/auth.md

 export class AuthModule {}
 ```

+There are several application lifecycle hooks provided in Nestjs at runtime.
+In your codes you can observe these lifecycle events and perform some specific tasks for your application.

-Like the data initializer for Post, add a service to insert sample data for users.
+For example, create  a data initializer for `Post` to insert sample data.

 ```typescript
 @Injectable()